emews/mela/mlrMBO/README.md

 ```
 This defines the two dimensional space `(x1,x2)` with the specified limits.
 This is defined in the `data/parameter_set.R` file, and is read in by the algorithm.
 See http://berndbischl.github.io/ParamHelpers/man/makeParamSet.html for more details on defining parameter sets.

-In this example, we make use of existing capabilities from mlrMBO:
+We make use of existing capabilities from mlrMBO:
 * **expected improvement** for the infill criterion
 * **constant liar** for multi-point proposals